Feerojkumar/ArthrexAR_Assignment/README.md

 - Particle effects with Mesh renderer.

-For this project, i have used the sprite renderer.
+For this project, i have used the particles sprite renderer.

+- Now to create sprite,
-First took the bird image as a reference to create the particle effects. imported the bird image into the scene. and the convert the image to sprite.
+- First i took the bird image as a reference to create the particle effects. imported the bird image into the scene. and the convert the image to sprite.
 We can convert the image to sprite in unity.

 #### Importing an image into Unity.